Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 • Malicious hotspots: Cybercriminals can create networks that appear like legitimate public hotspots to trick people into connecting before stealing their information.

 • Man-in-the-middle attacks: Hackers can read information sent to or from your device when it's in between the other device you're communicating with.
+This is especially dangerous because public Wi-Fi networks often don't have the best or any encryption.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer

-Encrypt your internet traffic with a VPN
+Encrypt your internet traffic with a top-performing VPN that provides a more secure connection

-Who Owns the IP Address?
+Who Owns Your IP Address?

 What Can You Do With an IP Address?